-The Division of Information Technology (DoIT) is in the process of upgrading the login process for accessing university systems.
-This initiative affects all students, faculty and staff in varying degrees dependent on their level of access and the number of systems they use.
+The Division of Information Technology (IT) is in the process of upgrading the login process for accessing university systems.
+This initiative affects all students, faculty and staff in varying degrees depending on their level of access and the number of systems they use.

 Login Upgrade Highlights

 - Improved Dependability – The cloud deployment provides redundancy across multiple servers in multiple locations, which increases the availability and reliability of this service.

 - Improved Experience – the login process will be faster and standardized across all systems.